 Leadership, Management.
 Able to apply the right management tools and leadership style to the situation.
 Appropriately obtain and use information.
 Organize teams and individuals to adapt to current objectives.
 Anticipate and prepare for future needs in productive ways.

 Commitment to Gain Expertise, Leadership.
 Develop into expert and leader in areas of responsibility.
 Lead by example and learn through formal and on-the-job training, practice, and self teaching/preparation.
 Know own role, that of subordinate leaders and staff, and the integration and relationship of all roles with other functional leaders.

 What is your level of interest in participating in the EOC?
 Consider which one best matches your level of interest:

 Field operations surge staff: minimal pre-event training, trained just-in-time for a specific position, generally only called for larger or extended period emergencies

-DRC Team member: General DRC staff, Behavioral Health Team (Emotional and Psychological First Aid), Health and Medical First Aid Team, Referral Specialist Team, Support Services Team, Day Care Team (child care & adult care), Volunteer & Donations Management, Site Safety & Security Team, IT Team, and Facilities Management Team
+DRC Team member: General DRC staff, Behavioral Health Team (Psychological First Aid), Health and Medical First Aid Team, Referral Specialist Team, Support Services Team, Day Care Team (child care & adult care), Volunteer & Donations Management, Site Safety & Security Team, IT Team, and Facilities Management Team

 Management staff: mid-level pre-event training and exercises, assisting leaders accomplish specific tasks